Youth Development and HIV Prevention through Radio & Social Media

 About the Programme

-Future Beats is a Youth Development and HIV Prevention programme implemented and funded by HEAIDS and the German International Cooperation (GIZ).
+“Future Beats” is a Youth Development and HIV Prevention programme implemented and funded by the Higher Education and Training HIV/AIDS Programme (HEAIDS) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

 HEAIDS Future Beats Partners